 Then, we headed to dinner at 1500 Ocean.
 We explored the Hotel del Coronado on our way there.
 Since the hotel is over 125 years old, it is neat to see the amazing craftsmanship and the ornate details.
 Plus they have information and photos detailing the hotel’s history, and I found this to be an interesting read.
 Also, they had a special Christmas display in the courtyard – complete with recorded music.
 There was a large icicle looking structure in the middle of the courtyard where photos were projected.
 Also, they had other various holiday-themed displays.
-I wouldn’t make a special trip to see this, but I’m glad we walked through.

 We got to the restaurant a little prior to our reservation so we had a cocktail in one of the open air bars right in front of the restaurant.
 Since it was cold, they had the fire pits going, and it was a great atmosphere.
 This was an absolutely amazing meal.
-We did the five course tasting menu including wine pairings.
+We did the five-course tasting menu including wine pairings.
 Both of us started with the raw oysters.
 They were absolutely amazing and were served with bubbles – my favorite!
-None of the second courses were screaming my name, so I asked the waiter if I could have the beef tartare (which was listed as a first course offering) and he obliged.
+None of the second courses were screaming my name, so I asked the waiter if I could have the beef tartare (which was listed as a first-course offering) and he obliged.
 All the courses of our meal were absolutely incredible and it was a nice, relaxing dinner.

-The next morning, we got up and went for a walk on the beach.
+The next morning, we got up and went for a walk on the Hotel Del Coronado beach.
 There were plenty of people out and even some children playing in the water.
 Even though it was too cold for me to go in the water, I enjoyed getting to spend a bit of time on the beach.

 We then got ready for brunch.
 Each Sunday, they have an all you can eat (and drink) brunch in the Crown Room.
 We made reservations the night before.
 There was so much food and so many different selections.
 I had to come up with a plan before I began eating.
 My plan started with one rule – each time I got a new plate of food I had to get another drink.
 They had various drinks to choose from, but the bloody marys and the mimosas seemed to be the most popular.
 Our waitress took our drink order and brought us our cocktails.